hypriot/blog/content/post/high-availability-with-docker.md

 Then, on all other nodes, run what the output of the previous command suggested.

-Finally, on the node at which you executed `docker swarm init`, check if all nodes of your cluster sucessfully formed a swarm:
+Finally, on the node at which you executed `docker swarm init`, check if all nodes of your cluster successfully formed a swarm:

 ```
 docker node ls